cms-tau-pog/TauFW/PicoProducer/README.md

 This will create the the necessary output directories for job out put.
 A JSON file is created to keep track of the job input and output.

-You can specify a sample by a pattern to `-s`, or exclude one with `-x`.
+You can specify a sample by a patterns to `-s`, or exclude patterns with `-x`.
 Glob patterns like `*` wildcards are allowed.
 To give the output files a specific tag, use `-t`.

 For all options with submission, do
 ```
 pico.py submit --help
 ```

 ### Status
 Check the job status with